Bookieblue/Juray-Business-Landing-Page/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **TypeScript**: A strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 - **Framer Motion**: A library for creating animations in React applications.
+- **Shadcn UI**: A library for for building component libraries or design systems.
 - **FontAwesome**: Icon library used for displaying icons in the features and benefits sections.

 ## Project Structure